 The Advisory Planning Commission has recommended approval of this application.
-The applicant has indicated a willingness to enter into a Section 219 Covenant to secure amenities, including: an electric vehicle charging station in each garage, buildings to meet a minimum BC Building Code Step 1, and a commitment to subdivide as proposed [as the CD No. 115 zone only works for this subdivision].
+The applicant has indicated a willingness to enter into a Section 219 Covenant to secure amenities, including: an electric vehicle charging station in each garage, provision of a transit pass to residents of the homes for not less than one year, buildings to meet a minimum BC Building Code Step 1, and a commitment to subdivide as proposed [as the CD No. 115 zone only works for this subdivision].
 BC Building Code Step 1 involves demonstrating that a new residential building will meet or exceed the minimum energy-efficiency requirements in the base BC Building Code by measuring airtightness and energy performance.

-Issues with this proposal include: the number of dwelling units proposed with limited parking, building size and lot coverage, and the creation of a panhandle like subdivision of single family homes where the OCP Proposed Land Use Designation supports a potential townhouse residential project.
+Issues with this proposal include: the number of dwelling units, building size and lot coverage, and the creation of a panhandle like subdivision of single family homes where the OCP Proposed Land Use Designation supports a potential townhouse residential project.

-2. Organizational Implications

-This Request for Decision has no significant organizational implications.

-3. Financial Implications
+- 2. Organizational Implications This Request for Decision has no significant organizational implications. - 3.
+Financial Implications